RyColeman/eSports_Betting_Portfolio_Recommender/README.md

 - All time/date features are completely uncorrelated with the target winner.
 Also the ranking_version is either 1 or 2.
 HLTV updated their rating metric to a second version in early 2016, so this feauture was set to keep track of which ranking version was used durring the time a particular match took place.

 ## Model selection: And Why.
 ### Boosted Forest.
-This model was chosen based on it's history of performing particularly well when all you're concerned with his predictive power.
+This model was chosen based on it's history of performing particularly well when all you're concerned with is predictive power.
 - SkLearn's Gradient Boosting Classifier
 - SkLearn's AdaBoost Classifer
 - catboost's Cat Boost Classifier (highest accuracy)